 Black Forest, Germany: Trails of soft, inviting moss that certainly lured Hansel and Gretel, were plentiful.
-A darkness descended that the Big Bad Wolf could certainly lurk behind, before revealing himself to Little Red Riding Hood.
-Around every corner there was a Rapunzel like castle spiking out of the conifer-rich canopy called the Black Forest.
+Darkness descended that the Big Bad Wolf could certainly lurk behind, before revealing himself to Little Red Riding Hood.
+Around every corner, there was a Rapunzel-like castle spiking out of the conifer-rich canopy called the Black Forest.

 Lake Bled, Slovenia: As the castle came into view, we had to pull over.
 The beauty stopped us in our tracks and stunned us into silence.
 We drove slowly around the lake in a dreamlike state determined to stay long enough for the magnificence to feel real.
 From Vintgar Gorge to Lake Bohinj, the natural beauty of Slovenia kept revealing itself in spectacular ways.

-Zillertal Alps, Austria: We wandered deeper and deeper into the Zillertal Alps and spent many days alone with some of mother natures monuments.
+Zillertal Alps, Austria: We wandered deeper and deeper into the Zillertal Alps and spent many days alone with some of mother nature’s monuments.
 We will never forget the power of the “Wasserfalle” in Krimml.
-It is the largest waterfall in Europe and the fifth largest in the world AND it is still dwarfed by the peaks from which is tumbles.
+It is the largest waterfall in Europe and the fifth-largest in the world AND it is still dwarfed by the peaks from which it tumbles.

 Tuscany, Italy: We drove through every region in Italy and had many memorable moments on Italian roads.
 We all agree that the snaking drive up Michelangelo’s Carrara Marble Mountains in the Apuan Alps with snow drifting lightly across the valley is at the top of the list.